 Not Eligible to file ITR 2

 - Any Individual or HUF with income earned from Proprietorship Business/ Profession.
-In such case, he is required to file ITR 3.
+He is required to file ITR 3 in this case.

-- Individuals who are eligible to fill out the ITR 1 Form.
+- Persons who has to file ITR 1 Form.

 Structure of the ITR 2 Form